-The National Federation Soccer Rules are adopted as the official rules of play for the 2022-23 series of tournaments with the following provisions:
+The National Federation Soccer Rules are adopted as the official rules of play for the 2023-24 series of tournaments with the following provisions:

-- 1) Each game in the tournament series will be played in two forty-minute halves. - 2) During the State Tournament, if there is a seven (7) goal differential at the start of the second half or anytime after the start of the second half, the clock shall be reduced by half of the remaining time. - 3) During Regional Quarterfinals, Semifinals, and Finals, and during Sectional Semifinals and Finals, if the first half has ended, and if play cannot be continued due to conditions such as darkness, weather, etc., the game shall be terminated unless tied.
+- 1) Each game in the tournament series will be played in two 40-minute halves. - 2) During the State Tournament, if there is a seven (7) goal differential at the start of the second half or any time after the start of the second half, the clock shall be reduced by half of the remaining time. - 3) During the State Tournament, if there is a nine (9) goal differential at the start of the second half or any time after the start of the second half, the game shall be terminated. - 4) During Regional Quarterfinals, Semifinals, and Finals, and during Sectional Semifinals and Finals, if the first half has ended, and if play cannot be continued due to conditions such as darkness, weather, etc., the game shall be terminated unless tied.
 If the game is tied and cannot be continued, the game shall be considered suspended and must be continued from the point of interruption at the next available playing time (except Sunday).
-Once the game has begun, the game officials are solely responsible for the decision. - 4) If a Super-Sectional game is suspended due to conditions that make it impossible to play, the game will be rescheduled for the next day from point of suspension or if mutually agreed upon by both head coaches that the game may be considered final.
+Once the game has begun, the game officials are solely responsible for the decision. - 5) If a Super-Sectional game is suspended due to conditions that make it impossible to play, the game will be rescheduled for the next day from point of suspension or if mutually agreed upon by both head coaches that the game may be considered final.
 If the game cannot be played or completed by the Thursday night prior to the State Semifinals, the team with the lead will be declared the winner.
-If the teams are tied and the game cannot be completed, then a coin toss shall determine which team will qualify for the State Finals. - 5) During weekday state series contests (M-Th), if a game is delayed (inclement weather, power outage, etc.) the game must resume by 10 p.m.
+If the teams are tied and the game cannot be completed, then a coin toss shall determine which team will qualify for the State Finals. - 6) During weekday state series contests (M-Th), if a game is delayed (inclement weather, power outage, etc.) the game must resume by 10 p.m.
 Games shall not start after 9 p.m.
-Local ordinances take precedence and will override the above. - 6) No coach or other school official shall, during the progress of a game, be allowed on the field of play except by permission of the game officials. - 7) The captain and the head coach shall be the official spokesmen and the sole representatives of their team in all communications with the officials.
+Local ordinances take precedence and will override the above. - 7) No coach or other school official shall, during the progress of a game, be allowed on the field of play except by permission of the game officials. - 8) The captain and the head coach shall be the official spokesmen and the sole representatives of their team in all communications with the officials.